 2-2: Parking permits are issued only after all registration fees are paid.
-Permits are issued at the Parking and Transportation Services Office located at 1403 East Main Street in the rear of the building.
-You must complete the vehicle registration form available on PipelineMT and bring a photo ID with you to receive your parking permit.
-The issuance of permits will be limited to one permit per person with the exception of Womack Lane Apartments residents (who will be allowed two permits per family) and those who also have a motorcycle (who will be allowed a permit for a vehicle and a sticker permit for a motorcycle).
+Permits are issued at the Parking and Transportation Services Office located at 205 City View Drive.
+In order to receive your permit, you must bring a photo ID to the office and have your license plate number with you.
+The issuance of permits will be limited to one permit per person with the exception of Womack Lane Apartments residents and Area Coodinators (who will be allowed two permits per family) and those who also have a motorcycle (who will be allowed a permit for a vehicle and two (2) sticker permit for motorcycles).
 All registrants will be responsible for their issued permits through the expiration date on the permit.
 Student permits will be renewed each semester through tuition payment and fees.

-2-5: Students are eligible to receive a student parking permit upon payment of all registration fees and completion of the registration form available on PipelineMT.
-Faculty and staff permits are payable at the Parking and Transportation Sevices Office located at 1403 East Main Street after completing the registration form available on PipelineMT.
-The Parking and Transportation Services office is open Monday through Friday from 7:30 a.m. to 4:30 p.m.
-Permits are also available from the Evening School Office, Kirksey Old Main 126.
-It is open 4:30-7:00 p.m.
-Tuesdays through Thursday, and 10:00 a.m.-2:00 p.m.
-Saturday.
-Summer hours are 4:30-6:00 p.m.
-Tuesday through Thursday and 10:00 a.m. - Noon Saturday.
+2-5: Students are eligible to receive a student parking permit upon payment of all registration fees.
+Faculty and staff permits are payable at the Parking and Transportation Services Office at 205 City View Drive.
+The Parking and Transportation Services office is open Monday through Thursday from 7:30 a.m. to 5:30 p.m. and Friday from 7:30 a.m. to 4:30 p.m.
 The office is closed on holidays.
-You will need to complete a vehicle registration form to receive your parking permit.

 2-6: The area authorized for parking is denoted by the color of the permit.
 The color legend and parking areas are shown on the accompanying map.
 It is impractical to mark ALL areas of University property where parking is prohibited.
 Parking or driving is definitely prohibited on grass plots, tree plots, construction areas, or where it will physically mark the landscaping of the campus, create a safety hazard, interfere with the use of University facilities, or hinder the free movement of traffic.
 All legal parking areas are designated by signs, painted stripes, or other marks.
 If it isn't marked, don't park!